p≡p for Thunderbird¶

 When Thunderbird is started the first time after the installation of p≡p, Thunderbird asks if you want to enable p≡p for Thunderbird (message on the top right).
 Select “Enable”.

-Should this message not appear, ensure that p≡p for Thunderbird is enabled.
+Should this message not appear please ensure that p≡p for Thunderbird is enabled.
 You can do this by going to Tools -> Add-ons in Thunderbird.

 Sending Secure Emails¶

-After a message from another p≡p communication partner is received and you, the addressed p≡p user, reply to that message, the Privacy Status in the message will be displayed in Yellow.
-This means, that this message will be sent encrypted.
+After a message from another p≡p communication partner is received and you reply to that message, the Privacy Status in the message will be displayed in Yellow (Secure).
+You see, that this message will be sent encrypted.
 Please note, that the very first message between two p≡p users will be sent unencrypted.